jestjs/jest/website/versioned_docs/version-25.x/CLI.md

 Watch files for changes and rerun all tests when something changes.
 If you want to re-run only the tests that depend on the changed files, use the `--watch` option.

 Use `--watchAll=false` to explicitly disable the watch mode.
-N

 :::tip